-Are you ready to mix your creative talents with a money-making endeavor?
-If so, here’s the definitive guide on how to start a gift basket business.
+Ready to mix your creative talents with a money-making endeavor?
+Great news!
+Here’s the definitive guide on how to start a gift basket business.

 Right now all types of thoughts, ideas, and questions are swirling in your mind.
 It’s tough to figure out what to do first.
-Like a puzzle, there are lots of pieces to put together to make this a great business, something you’re proud to say you own and share with family.
+Like a puzzle, there are lots of pieces to put together to make this a great business, something you’re proud to say you own and share the news with family and friends.
 Let’s start at the beginning to make sure you start right.

 Why gift baskets?

 There are many reasons to make and sell gift baskets.
 What’s yours?
 Here’s where you have to be very open and clear with yourself as to why you want to start a business.

 - The job you have isn’t rewarding or satisfying

 - Someone you know has a business and you want one, too